hdinthkld/go-snippets/README.md

 Go Snippets
 -----------

-Some (hopefully) helpful examples of simple go code to get you started.
+Some (hopefully) helpful examples of simple go code to get started.

-Each of the examples is self contained so to run them, change the appropriate folder and then run the following from a terminal window:
+Each of the examples is self contained so to run them, change to the appropriate folder and then run the following from a terminal window:

 ```